adetud/alx-airbnb-database/database-adv-script/index_performance.md

 -- Task 4: Implement Indexes for Optimization

+-- Create indexes on frequently searched or joined columns

--- Create an index on users.email for faster searches by email CREATE INDEX idx_users_email ON users(email);
+-- 1. For faster user lookups by email
+CREATE INDEX idx_users_email ON users(email);

--- Create an index on bookings.user_id for faster joins and filtering by user CREATE INDEX idx_bookings_user_id ON bookings(user_id);
+-- 2. For faster joins between users and bookings CREATE INDEX idx_bookings_user_id ON bookings(user_id);

--- Create an index on bookings.property_id for faster joins with properties CREATE INDEX idx_bookings_property_id ON bookings(property_id);
+-- 3. For faster joins between properties and bookings CREATE INDEX idx_bookings_property_id ON bookings(property_id);

--- Create an index on properties.city for faster location-based searches CREATE INDEX idx_properties_city ON properties(city);
+-- 4. For faster searches by property location
+CREATE INDEX idx_properties_city ON properties(city);

--- To verify all indexes created in MySQL, you can run:
--- SHOW INDEX FROM users;
--- SHOW INDEX FROM bookings;
--- SHOW INDEX FROM properties;
+-- Measure query performance before and after using EXPLAIN -- Example:
+-- EXPLAIN SELECT * FROM bookings WHERE user_id = 5;